jov58/watermeter-home-assistant/README.md

 + LJ12A3-4-Z/BX 5V inductive proximity sensor
 + 3D printed mount (or any other contraption)

 You have to mount the proxity sensor the right way on your water meter.
 See [this page](https://www.home-assistant.io/docs/energy/water/) to start and find more mounting examples.
 Connect the LJ12A3 to the 5V, GND and GPIO 0 pins of the ESP8266.
-Change the code if ou use another GPIO pin.
+Change the code if you use another GPIO pin.

-### Exposed entities for Home Assistant
+### Exposed entities
 + Sensors: 'Consumption', 'Flow Rate'
 + Configuration: 'Restart'
 + Diagnostic: 'IP address', 'Uptime'
 + Services: 'restore', 'set'

 ### Concept
 The sensor 'Consumption' should follow the real water meter reading as precisely as possible, even after reboots.
 'Consumption' should also be easily adjustable from Home Assistant UI.
-To estabish both, the code relies on two automations in Home Assistant for persistent values and an input_number and SET button in Home Assistant for adjstments.
+To establish both, the code relies on two automations in Home Assistant for persistent values and an input_number and SET button in Home Assistant for adjustments.

 ### Setup
-_**It's best to let the watermeter have a constant value during setup, so try not to use water while setting it all up.**_
+***It's best to let the watermeter have a constant value during setup, so try not to use water while setting it all up.***

 + Prepare the hardware, upload the ESPHome code and wait until it's online
 + Add the discovered device to Home Assistant
-+ Add the necessary automations and helpers to Home Assistant (see homeassistant folder above)
++ Add the necessary automations and helpers to Home Assistant
-+ Add an entities card to Home Assistant (see samples folder above)
++ Add an entities card to Home Assistant
-+

-Add the input_number and button in Home Assistant to After the first boot, set Consumption to the same value as the real meter reading.
-For this, service 'set' is used.
-Watermeter will now follow the real meter.

-When Watermeter is rebooted, Consumption will be lost.
-Storing on the device would require each new value to be flashed which would wear out the ESP8266 very quickly.
-Instead, two automations in Home Assistant are added.
-The first will save the last known value when the connection goes down (Consumption becomes unavailable).
-The second automation will call service 'restore' with the last know value when the device comes online again (Consumption becomes unknown).
++ Set 'New Consumption', press Set New Consumption and use some water to confirm.
++ Reboot and use some water to confirm.

+**TO DO:** _'Consumption' is shown as_ `unknown` _right after boot, some water use is necessary to get the first reading.
+Haven't sorted this problem out yet, ideas are welcome!_

+### Energy Dashboard
+As soon as the sensor comes online for the first time, Home Assistant will start collecting statistics.
+These are used for the Energy Dashboard.
+Because the first values of 'Consumption' probably will not be the real meter reading, Home Assistant starts on the wrong foot.
+It results in a very large water consumption on the first day.
+I have found no way but this to avoid that and start with correct values on the Energy Dashboard:
+1. Restart Home Assistant before you add (configure) the integration for this device.
+2. Do the setup as described above.
+Be sure to leave your water meter with the correct value for 'Consumption' and do no use water yet.
+3. Remove the device from Home Assistant, wait a minute and restart Home Assistant.
+4. Search under Settings => Devices & Services => Entities for 'watermeter' and confirm all device related entities are gone (helpers and automations are still there).
+5. Search under Developer Tools => Statistics for 'watermeter' and confirm all device related are gone[^1].

+### Usage
-This mechanism will not work if the device is not active while water is used, for instance during reboot or power failures.
+The mechanism to retain the correct 'Consumption' will not work if the device is not active while water is used, for instance during reboot or power failures.
+After a while 'Consumption' could be lagging.
+Check the real meter reading once in a while and correct 'Consumption' if necessary.

+[^1]: If these values are not gone ***AND you're very familiar with editing the Home Assistant database*** you could delete the corresponding rows from tables `statistics_meta` (find the `metadata_id`'s here), `statistics` and `statistics_short_term` (use the `metadata_id`'s for these two tables to find the rows). ***Shutdown Home Assistant gracefully and backup the database before editing!***.